Vacuum entanglement probes for ultra-cold atom systems: Introduction

-The crucial parameters that determine entanglement are the separation of the laser beams, the effective detector gaps, and the interaction time, which is determined in our setup by the laser pulse duration.
-Utilising negativity as a measure, we find that for a given detector gap, the extracted entanglement is maximal for interaction times that are shorter than a single detector cycle.
-This implies that optimising the harvest does not require spectral resolution.
 A regime is identified for which the accuracy of the relativistic analogy is high, while also yielding a negativity that is maximal for experimentally accessible parameters.
-We then discuss how an inseparability condition could potentially allow harvested entanglement to be verified without the state reconstruction one must often perform to access the negativity.
-Essentially, we propose an alternative pathway for extracting entanglement from the vacuum state using an ultra-cold atom system.
+We then discuss how an inseparability condition could allow harvested entanglement to be verified, without the state reconstruction that one must often perform to access the negativity.
+Essentially, we propose an alternative pathway for extracting entanglement from the vacuum state simulated in an ultracold atom system.
+The vacuum field provided by a BEC extends the single-mode vacuum simulated in nonlinear crystals \cite{Settembrini2022,EMHarvest2023}; at the same time, our experiment is a natural generalisation of \cite{entangledmodes} for pulsed laser probes, arbitrarily displaced from one another.

-\textbf{\textit{Unruh-DeWitt Detectors.}---}Initially, we consider two separate local probes placed at different locations, which are uncorrelated and have no direct interaction between them.
-The detectors couple for finite times to an effective $(2+1)$-dimensional relativistic quantum field, $\hat\phi(\bx,t)$, which is assumed to satisfy a generalised wave equation of the form